 How do applicants demonstrate 'specialized knowledge'?

-Applicants for a gun license must pass an examination or have undergone some training to acquire a gun.
+Applicants for a gun license must pass an examination or have undergone training to acquire a gun.
 State examinations cover the legal and technical aspects of firearms, safe handling, and shooting skills.

-Specialized knowledge can also be verified with other examinations, as long as they cover the same areas: these include hunting license examinations, gunsmith's trade examinations, or full-time employment in the gun or arms trade for three years.
+Specialized knowledge can also be verified with other examinations, as long as they cover the same areas: These include hunting license examinations, gunsmith's trade examinations, or full-time employment in the gun or arms trade for three years.

-In addition, officially-recognized shooting associations can also carry out their own examinations.
+In addition, officially recognized shooting associations can also carry out their own examinations.

 How do applicants demonstrate 'need'?

-The law states that gun license applicants must prove some need to obtain one, and defines this as "personal or economic interests meriting special recognition, above all as a hunter, marksman, traditional marksman, collector of weapons or ammunition, weapons or ammunition expert, endangered person, weapons manufacturer, weapons dealer or security firm."
+The law states that gun license applicants must prove some need to obtain one, and defines this as "personal or economic interests meriting special recognition, above all as a hunter, marksman, traditional marksman, collector of weapons or ammunition, weapons or ammunition expert, endangered person, a weapons manufacturer, weapons dealer or a security firm."